-- 1. Firms holding a firm's auditing certificate issued by ACCA may describe themselves as "Registered Auditors". - 2.
-Firms meeting the conditions set out in paragraph 1 above may add the following statement to their business stationery: - "Registered as auditors by the Association of Chartered Certified Accountants". - 3.
-Where appropriate, the statement set out in paragraph 2 may be combined with the exempt regulated activities statement (paragraph 10 below) as follows: - "Registered as auditors and regulated for a range of investment business activities by the Association of Chartered Certified Accountants". - 4.
-In the conduct of audit work, holders of an audit qualification and firms holding an auditing certificate shall use the designation "Registered Auditor" or "Registered Auditors" when signing audit reports for accounting periods commencing on or before 5 April 2008. - 5.
-For accounting periods commencing on or after 6 April 2008, the audit report shall: - (i) state the name of the auditor and be signed and dated; - (ii) where the auditor is an individual, be signed by him; - (iii) where the auditor is a firm, be signed by the senior statutory auditor in his own name, for and on behalf of the auditor, and use the designation "Senior Statutory Auditor" after his name; - (iv) state the name of the firm as it appears on the register; and - (v) use the designation "Statutory Auditor" or "Statutory Auditors" after the name of the firm. - 6.
+- A firm holding a firm's auditing certificate issued by ACCA may describe itself as "Registered Auditors". - 2.
+A firm meeting the conditions set out in paragraph 1 above should add the following statement to its business stationery: - "Registered as auditors in the United Kingdom by the Association of Chartered Certified Accountants". - 3.
+Where appropriate, the statement set out in paragraph 2 may be combined with the exempt regulated activities statement (paragraph 10 below) as follows: - "Registered as auditors and regulated for a range of investment business activities in the United Kingdom by the Association of Chartered Certified Accountants". - 4.
+In the conduct of audit work, a holder of an audit qualification or a firm holding an auditing certificate shall use the designation "Registered Auditor" or "Registered Auditors" when signing audit reports for accounting periods commencing on or before 5 April 2008. - 5.
+For accounting periods commencing on or after 6 April 2008, the audit report shall: - (i) state the name of the auditor and be signed and dated; - (ii) where the auditor is an individual, be signed by him/her; - (iii) where the auditor is a firm, be signed by the senior statutory auditor in his/her own name, for and on behalf of the auditor, and use the designation "Senior Statutory Auditor" after his/her name: - (iv) state the name of the firm as it appears on the register; and - (v) use the designation "Statutory Auditor" or "Statutory Auditors" after the name of the firm. - 6.
 The auditor's name and, where the auditor is a firm, the name of the person who signed the report as senior statutory auditor may be omitted from published copies of the report and the copy of the report to be delivered to the registrar of companies if the conditions set out in section 506 of the Companies Act 2006 are met.